Legal Terms & Conditions For City Auctioneering Ltd

 13. Every bidder shall be deemed to act as principal unless there is in force a written acknowledgment by the Auctioneers that he acts as agent on behalf of a named principal.

-14. The Auctioneers shall have the right, at its discretion, to refuse admission to the Premises or attendance at the auctions of any person without explanation.
+14. The Auctioneers shall have the right, at its discretion, to refuse admission to the Premises, or attendance at the auctions or to bid online of any person without explanation.

 14.1.
 The Auctioneers reserve the right to refuse to accept bids from any person, without stating a reason.